Winter Eco Escapes

 January – Christmas is in the rear-view mirror and there’s little on the horizon to brighten the days of the long dark winter to come.
 Sounds like the perfect time to plan an escape and seek out some sun.
 Below, we’ve rounded up some great winter sun suggestions, that mix warm days with sustainable holidaying.

-This Central America country is a world leader in conservation and is on track to meet its bold goal to become the world’s first carbon-neutral country by 2021.
-Its flora and fauna are diverse – a country with less than half a percent of the world’s land mass contains five percent of its biodiversity, while a quarter of its lands enjoy protected status.
+This Central American country is a world leader in conservation and is on track to meet its bold goal to become the world’s first carbon-neutral country by 2021.
+Its flora and fauna are diverse – a country with less than half a per cent of the world’s landmass contains five per cent of its biodiversity, while a quarter of its lands enjoy protected status.

 It’s also an eco-tourism pioneer, attracting visitors to its national parks and wildlife, and regularly features in lists of the world’s most ethical destinations.